home-assistant/home-assistant.io/source/_integrations/switchbot.markdown

 3. Click on "Device Info".
 4. Write down the BLTE MAC address of your device.

-Please note, device names configured in the Switchbot app are not transferred into Home Assistant.
+Please note, device names configured in the SwitchBot app are not transferred into Home Assistant.

 {% include integrations/config_flow.md %}